 Near the border of Nutley and Belleville, at the end of our dead end street, Gless Avenue, a large overgrown field crosses our block like a T. Our street is the stanchion and the cross piece is the field on the T.

 Above the fallow field, high in the sky, humming wires sag from tower to tower, running east and west, as far as the eye could see up the hill past Passaic Avenue and down the hill towards Nutley.

 Joey, who lives in the corner house, says the wires go all the way to Texas.
 And Joey, being two years older than most of us, and way more mature in every way, would know these things about our town and the high-tension lines and about Texas, too.
 He’s new on the block, and moved in from Montclair where he constantly reminds us that everything is bigger and better than Gless Avenue and Belleville, too.

-A hundred feet or so into the field a dragon-like hump rises on our right slicing the horizon into near and far, the near being our fields and the far being Sycamore Drive, straight across.
+the horizon into near and far, the near being our fields and the far being Sycamore Drive, straight across.
 The hump extends to off to our left, south, to a rising mound topped by creepy looking phallic vents before the mound falls away and the underground pipes sink again to cross under Chestnut Street past the bog to the reservoir on Joralemon.

 We call it the pipeline.
 It rises high above the field and usually offers dry passage when the fields are flooded and the worn paths we trampled through the grass are pocked with puddles.